phiers/doping_scatterplot/readme.md

-GDP bar chart for FreeCodeCamp
+Doping scatter plot for FreeCodeCamp